CT7692/CT7692/README.md

 I'm a team player deeply committed to continuously evolving and learning different technologies.

 I love working in:
-💻 Full-Stack Development
+\n💻 Full-Stack Development
-📊 Data Analytics
+\n📊 Data Analytics
-🛢️ Database Management
+\n🛢️ Database Management

 I'm super excited to use my challenge mindset and technical expertise to make your company's vision a reality.